 - There may be episodes of hyperventilation or breath-holding.

-- There can be vacant spells (that may resemble some forms of partial seizure) and actual fits.
+- There can be vacant spells (may resemble some forms of partial seizure) and actual fits.

 - Intermittent strabismus may be noted.